 This daily serving size can be split and fed morning and evening or the entire amount once per day.
 Depending on the activity level and age of your dog, they may require more or less.
 Very active and large dogs, do well with the addition of lightly steamed vegetables for extra carbohydrates.

 No, the dog and cats natural diet consists of high protein, and their digestive system is meant to handle as such.
 There should be no concerns when switching foods, and if the dog or cat takes to it right away - then the switch can be made easily.
-Cats can sometimes be more fussy about changing their food, but with patience and the proper steps, it can be done.
+Cats can sometimes be more reluctant to change their diet, but with patience and the proper steps, it can be done.
 Click here for more information about transitioning cats to a raw meat diet.

 Absolutely not.
-An old wives tale.
-If you notice any difference in the behavior of your dog, it will likely be for the better, because, they are not having to tolerate the effects of too much carbohydrate in the diet, which is typically found in grain-based commercial pet foods.
-These carbohydrates are used mainly as filler, because it makes the food more affordable, not because the dog requires it as a part of the diet.
+If you notice any difference in the behavior of your dog, it will most likely be for the better.
+Dogs that are fed a natural whole food diet seem to display better mental acuity, as they are not having to tolerate the effects of too much carbohydrate in the diet.
+These carbohydrates are commonly used in commercial diets as filler because it makes the food more affordable - not because the dog requires it as a part of the diet.

 It depends on the type of raw bone you are feeding.
 Some veterinarians are reporting that dogs are coming in with bones lodged in the palate, stomach and intestines, and we feel that the benefit does not out-weigh the risk.
 The feeding of raw bones is a personal preference, but we recommend that dogs be fed only beef knuckle or soup bones, as these are less likely to splinter and become a problem.
 Gnawing on a good meaty bone is a delicacy to most dogs - yummy - but keep it safe!
 Our ingredients list includes highly absorbable human grade calcium lactate.